Workers Compensation EMR

 Provide appropriate tools and equipment.

 Employees must use appropriate tools and equipment according to their duties and responsibilities.
-Provision of incorrect tools can result in accidents and injuries.
+Also, the provision of incorrect tools can result in accidents and injuries.

 Provide reasonable rest periods to employees.

 Long and tiring work schedules can reduce an employee’s focus and alertness.
-Overworked employees are prone to errors which may lead to accidents and injuries.
+Also, overworked employees are prone to errors which may lead to accidents and injuries.

 Rewarding employees who practice safe workplace behavior.